mvolkmann/blog/src/smalltalk/10-syntax.md

 In static arrays the elements are separated by spaces.
 In dynamic arrays the expressions are separated by periods.

+Compound literals evaluate their expression at compile-time instead of run-time for better run-time performance.

 ## Naming Conventions